Fa Ziying and Lao Rongzhi: Hefei murder case

 The next morning, Yin wrote one more note to his wife, and their home address on another note, as Fa requested.
-According to Fa's first instance verdict, Fa then strangled Yin with a wire, before he when to Yin's home with the two notes and a home-made gun.
+According to Fa's first instance verdict, Fa then strangled Yin with a wire, before he went to Yin's home with the two notes and a home-made gun.
 At her home, Liu managed to convince Fa to wait in the apartment while she would leave to collect the money from friends and colleagues.
 Instead, she fled the building as police raided the location, positioning snipers on nearby buildings and stationing officers at ground level in case Fa attempted to jump from the third story apartment's window.
 At 11:00 a.m., after hours of negotiations failed, tear gas was deployed, leading to Fa exiting the flat and opening fire upon the police officers.
 The standoff and subsequent fire exchange was filmed by a television crew.
 Fa was apprehended after being shot in the thigh.

 The bodies of Yin and Lu were located on 27 July, when neighbours noticed the smell and had the landlord open the apartment to check.
 Yin was immediately identified by his wife.
 Unable to identify the body in the freezer, the police published a notice in local newspaper, but over 20 days passed and no one had contacted them.
 Only when Lu Zhongming's wife went to Hefei to report to police because she could not contact her husband, did the police confirm Lu's identity.
 Lu's wife quickly recognized his tool box.
 It was initially unknown whether Yin had been killed by Fa or Lao, who had escaped, though his estimated time of death point towards Lao being the culprit.
 Lao left only a note addressed to Fa, saying that she'd "wait for [him] at home".